Curling Alberta is ecstatic to announce some major changes to the Ice Technician Certification Program!

-For each workshop, participants will require note-taking materials, and clothing, and footwear suitable for on-ice work.
+For each workshop, participants will require access to a computer, note-taking materials, as well as clothing, and footwear suitable for on-ice work.

 Certificates of Completion are issued by Curling Canada.

 Assistant Curling Ice Technician (equivalent to old level 1)

 The Assistant Curling Ice Technician course is a one-day workshop suitable for volunteers, and assistants working under the guidance of a certified Curling Ice Technician.
 At the completion of the workshop, students are given TRAINED Assistant Curling Ice Technician status.

 Participants of the Assistant Curling Ice Technician Program can expect to learn about:

 - Temperature Monitoring